Donal Cam O'Sullivan Beare: Early life

-Donal's father was killed in 1563, but he was considered too young to inherit and the clan's leadership passed to the chief's surviving brother Eoin, who was confirmed by Dublin Castle administration with the title Lord of Beare and Bantry.
+Donal Cam O'Sullivan Beare was born in 1560.
+His father was killed in 1563, but he was considered too young to inherit and the clan's leadership passed to the chief's surviving brother Eoin, who was confirmed by Dublin Castle administration with the title Lord of Beare and Bantry.
 In order to consolidate his position, Eoin accepted the authority of Queen Elizabeth I and was knighted, thus becoming Sir Eoin.
 In 1587, Donal asserted his own claim to leadership of the clan, petitioning the Dublin Castle administration to put aside Sir Eoin's appointment with a claim derived from English laws based on absolute male primogeniture.
 These laws did not recognise age as relevant to inheritance rights.
 Keen to extend English legal authority over Ireland, the Dublin Castle administration accepted Donal's claim.
 He subsequently became The O'Sullivan Beare, head of the clan.

 Nine Years War

-By 1600, the province of Munster had been devastated by battle, and Irish Catholics had lost over half a million acres (4,000 km²) of land to Protestant settlers following the defeat of the Desmond Rebellions.
+By 1600, the province of Munster had been devastated by battle, and Irish Catholics had lost over half a million acres (4,000 km2) of land to Protestant settlers following the defeat of the Desmond Rebellions.

-In the lead up to the Nine Years' War O'Sullivan kept his distance from the rebel cause, but in time he joined a confederation of Gaelic chiefs led by Hugh O'Neill, 3rd Earl of Tyrone, An Ó Néill, and Red Hugh O'Donnell, An Ó Domhnaill, of Ulster.
+In the lead up to the Nine Years' War O'Sullivan kept his distance from the rebel cause, but in time he joined a confederation of Gaelic chiefs led by Hugh O'Neill, Earl of Tyrone, Ó Néill, and Red Hugh O'Donnell, Ó Domhnaill, of Ulster.
 Conflict had broken out in 1594, and Tyrone secured support from Philip II of Spain.
-The Spanish sent a force under the command of Don Juan D'Aquilla in 1601.
+The Spanish sent an Armada under the command of Don Juan D'Aquilla in 1601.
 O'Sullivan wrote to the Spanish king in submission to his authority, but the letter was intercepted by the English.
 In early 1602 the allied Irish and Spanish forces met an English force at the Battle of Kinsale and were defeated.

 O'Sullivan resolved to continue the struggle by taking control of the castle of Dunboy.
 In June 1602 English forces attacked Dunboy and the castle fell after a brief siege.
-The entire company of defenders was killed in combat or hung afterwards.
+The entire company of defenders was killed in combat or hanged afterwards.